 A striker whose relentless drive and sharp finishing propelled him from England's lower leagues to the pinnacle of the Premier League and the national team.

-Ollie Watkins's path to the top was not a straight line.
-Hailing from Newton Abbot, he was released by Exeter City's academy as a boy, only to fight his way back through sheer determination.
+Ollie Watkins scored the goal that sent England to a European Championship final in 2024.
+Born in Newton Abbot in 1995, he was released by Exeter City's academy as a boy, then fought his way back through sheer determination.
 His professional breakthrough came at Brentford, where his pace and direct style flourished under a data-driven system.
-A record transfer to Aston Villa in 2020 marked his arrival in the Premier League, a stage he quickly made his own.
-Watkins transformed into a complete forward, combining intelligent runs with a newfound consistency in front of goal.
-His tireless work rate, pressing from the front, became a hallmark of his game.
-This evolution was crowned with an England call-up, where he scored crucial goals, cementing his status as a modern striker built on resilience and smart movement.
+A record transfer to Aston Villa in 2020 marked his arrival in the Premier League.
+Watkins transformed into a complete forward, combining intelligent runs with newfound consistency in front of goal.
+His tireless work rate and pressing from the front became a hallmark of his game.
+This evolution earned an England call-up, where he scored crucial goals.
+Watkins built a career on resilience and smart movement.

 1981–1996